RealistikDash/genshin-fps-bypass/README.md

 # genshin-fps-py
- An FPS bypass for Genshin Impact written in Python.
+ An FPS bypass for Genshin Impact written in Python, using the Windows API.